-- The Fund excluded issuers which derived any revenue from thermal coal mining and extraction.
-The Fund therefore partly considered the PAI indicator 4: exposure to companies active in the fossil fuel sector. - The Fund excluded issuers which derived any revenue from controversial weapons manufacturing or retail.
-The Fund therefore considered in whole the PAI indicator 14: exposure to controversial weapons.
+- The Fund excluded issuers which derived a certain percentage of revenue from thermal coal mining and extraction, as well as from coal-fired power generation (coal-fired power generation from 23 August 2024).
+The Fund therefore partly considered the PAI indicator 4: exposure to companies active in the fossil fuel sector. - The Fund excluded issuers which have committed violations of the UN Global Compact, the UN Guiding Principles on Business and Human Rights, or the ILO Fundamental Principles, or which have experienced very severe controversies relating to violations of the OECD Guidelines for Multinational Enterprises (from 23 August 2024).
+The Fund therefore considered the PAI indicator number 10: violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises. - The Fund excluded issuers which derived any revenue from controversial weapons manufacturing or retail.
+The Fund therefore considered in whole the PAI indicator 14: exposure to controversial weapons